ghc-proposals/ghc-proposals/README.rst

    Ideally, the committee reaches consensus, as determined by the secretary or the shepherd.
 If consensus is elusive, then we vote, with the Simons retaining veto power.

+-  If consensus eludes us, the shepherd may call for a vote.
+The shepherd may propose any number of alternative resolutions, which the committee members will rank in order of preference.
+For the duration of the vote, the shepherd will lock the thread, to ensure that only committee members participate.
+   Once voting is complete, the shepherd will tally the votes and announce the result.

 -  The decision is announced, by the shepherd or the secretary, on the Github thread and the mailing list.